Homemade Oatmeal Bath Tea Recipe

 - 1 cup oatmeal

 - 1 mL (approximately 20 drops) lavender essential oil

 You can read more about the benefits of oatmeal, lavender and Epsom salts further down the page.

 To package your tea, you will need:

-*For the empty tea-bags, I used T-Sac disposable paper filter tea-bags which I purchased online from Woodland Herbs in the U.K. For our readers from the USA, you can order disposable tea filters online from Amazon.
+*For the empty tea-bags, I used size 3 T-Sac disposable paper filter tea-bags which you can buy on Amazon.

 Print onto thick paper rather than regular printer paper for a nicer finish.
 I used matte photo-quality paper for this project.

 Please note these labels and pillow box template are an original design by homemade-gifts-made-easy.com, and are for personal, non-profit use only.